Ana Roque de Duprey: Author and publisher

 In 1884, Roqué was offered a teacher's position in Arecibo, which she accepted.
 She also enrolled at the Provincial Institute where she studied philosophy and science and earned her bachelor's degree.
 In 1899, Roque was appointed as the director of the Normal School of San Juan.

 In 1898, Roqué founded La Mujer, the first "women's only" magazine in Puerto Rico.
 She also wrote articles for the following newspapers: El Buscapie, El Imparcial and El Mundo.
 She founded other women's publications and some of general interest: La Evolucion (1902), La Mujer del Siglo XX in (1907), Album Puertorriqueño (1918) and Heraldo de la Mujer (1920).

 In addition to articles, Roqué wrote several books, both fiction and non-fiction.
 They include the following: Sara, La Obrera and Luz y Sombra.
 Her book Puerto Rican Flora received acclaim and an award from the Fourth Century Christian Civilization Organization.
-Roque, who also had a passion for astronomy, was made an honorary member of the Paris Society of Astronomers.

-In the early 1900s, Roqué also began work on the study Botánica Antillana, a study of Caribbean flora in which she documented over 6,000 species of plants with color illustrations as well as medicinal and agricultural properties.
+In the early 1900s, Roqué began work on the study Botánica Antillana, a study of Caribbean flora in which she documented over 6,000 species of plants with color illustrations as well as medicinal and agricultural properties.